 As we enjoyed Christmas lunch this year, Karran reflected on the meals we had together at my niece’s house (on the hill in Lismore) where everyone took refuge.

-At the end of 2022, many other people in Lismore remain homeless.
-Some are living in cars or staying with friends and family.
-Karran’s place still only has one active powerpoint.
-My nephew is taking delivery of a replacement kitchen this week.
-Other people in Lismore remain “camping” in their homes or living in caravans in their backyards.
+As of the end of 2022, numerous individuals in Lismore are still without homes.
+Some have resorted to living in their cars or staying with loved ones, while Karran’s place still has only one functioning power outlet.
+Though my nephew will receive a new kitchen this week, others in the area are still “camping” in their damaged homes or residing in caravans in their backyards.

 I predict that while the Lismore CBD will likely appear satisfactory by this time next year, the city’s full physical and psychological recovery from the devastating flood earlier this year will take much longer.